Futsal at the 2018 Summer Youth Olympics – Girls' tournament

-The girls' futsal tournament at the 2018 Summer Youth Olympics takes place in Buenos Aires, Argentina between 7–17 October 2018.
+The girls' futsal tournament at the 2018 Summer Youth Olympics took place in Buenos Aires, Argentina between 7–17 October 2018.

 Squads

 Each team had to name a preliminary squad of 20 players (minimum three must be goalkeepers).
 From the preliminary squad, the team had to name a final squad of 10 players (minimum two must be goalkeepers) by the FIFA deadline.